garethr/dockerfilepp-puppet/README.md

 CMD ["nginx"]
 ```

-So lets run that through `dockerfilepp`.
+So lets run that through `dockerfilepp-puppet`.

 First, build a binary.
-For this you'll need a Go environment setup but
+For this you'll need a Go environment, along with
-everything in use here is in the standard library.
+the the mentioned github.com/garethr/dockerfilepp dependency.
+You can
+install that with `go get`, or using the [glide package
+manager](https://glide.sh/), simple type `glide up`.

 The project uses [go-bindata](https://github.com/jteeuwen/go-bindata) to
 make management of processors easier so first install that.
 This is only
 required for building your own binaries, not using the resulting tool.
+At some point I'll start releasing precompiled binaries.

 Running `make build` should then be enough to generate a `dockerfilepp-puppet`
 binary.